spotlessmind1975/tic-tac-toe-10liner/docs/game-state.md

   * all equal symbols on the main diagonal: `273`;
   * all equal symbols on the secondary diagonal: `84`.

+To optimize the coding space, instead of verifying each single condition with a separate `IF` or with a series of logical `OR` conditions, the convention is used whereby the comparison operation (`=`) by itself gives an algebraic result.
+Adding all the algebric results, even if only one is non-zero, will lead to the same result but with less code.
+The conditions to be checked are three, separately: the victory of the first player, the victory of the second player, the draw.
+So three sums are expected.

 ## SELECTED BOX (k)

 The box where the player wants to place his symbol is collected in the variable `k`.
 This variable is then normalized to zero, to locate the corresponding bit in the various controls.